Türkiye – a Mega Project under the umbrella of an Inter-Governmental Agreement

 Context

 In April 2012, Tom Teerlynck was appointed by TAQA (Abu Dhabi National Energy Company) to identify an attractive investment opportunity in Türkiye.
-The aim was to invest in one or more existing power generation plants and explore further development prospects.
+The company had no presence in the country, and the objective was ambitious: to secure a large-scale entry into the Turkish energy sector through acquisition and development.

 Approach